 VA’s take on this is to tell him it’s all in his head.
 He agrees wholeheartedly with that assessment but wants to be rid of it or reduce the damage.
 Psychotropic drugs don’t work.
 Alcohol wasn’t much help either.
 Pot seems to squelch all but the road rage if he drives.
 For that reason, he rarely does.
 He lives alone, unmarried, and ekes out a horrible existence on about $900 a month on SSD.
 In a word, he’s damaged goods.
 VA really couldn’t care less other than to offer-yup-more drugs.

 This is why I take keyboard in hand to rectify my mistatement.
 Yes, there are many of his persuasion who were put in this circumstance and I’m equally sure they were mentally affected by their line of work.
 Ferrying dead people to the Freedom Bird, even if they are antiseptically sealed in little shiny boxes adorned with the symbol of the greatest nation on earth does not ameliorate the angst and depression associated with the task.
 I don’t think there is anything the military could do to lessen the despair you would feel doing this day in and day out.
-Bob did it for a year.
+Bob made it about 8 months before he crashed.
 I apologize in advance for the scatological humor but that is a shit ton of of popsicle depression.